 Quick answer: Google AdSense is the payment account that collects ad money from advertisers and pays it to your bank.
 It earns you nothing until your channel is accepted into the YouTube Partner Program.
 Once linked, you keep 55% of long-form ad revenue, and AdSense pays out monthly once your balance clears $100.

 This is the full guide to the AdSense side of YouTube money.
-What it is, how it differs from Google Ads, how to set it up and link it, the approval and tax steps, when the money actually lands, and the mistakes that get accounts suspended.
+What it is, how it differs from Google Ads, how to set it up and link it, the approval and tax steps, when the money lands, and the mistakes that get accounts suspended.

 AdSense, the Partner Program, and Google Ads Are Not the Same Thing